ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/navigation2_with_speed_filter.md

 Full list of parameters supported by `SpeedFilter` are listed at the [Speed Filter Parameters][speed-filter-parameters] page.

 You can place the plugin either in the `global_costmap` section in `nav2_params.yaml` to have speed restriction mask applied to global costmap or in the `local_costmap` to apply speed mask to the local costmap.
 However, `SpeedFilter` plugin should never be enabled simultaneously for global and local costmaps.
-Otherwise, it can lead to unwanted multiple “speed restriction” - “no restriction” message chains on speed restriction boundaries, that will cause jerking of the robot or another unpredictable behaviour.
+Otherwise, it can lead to unwanted multiple "speed restriction" - "no restriction" message chains on speed restriction boundaries, that will cause jerking of the robot or another unpredictable behaviour.

 In this tutorial, we will enable Speed Filter for the global costmap.
 For this use the following configuration: